History of the Sachem

 And lastly, after the years, its name changed to Circle Line V at an unknown date in the late 1950's.
 It's also during the 1950's that Circle Line, after a few years settling their business, divested themselves from their older vessels ; however they made an exception to the rule and kept the Circle Line V as it was the crowd favorite.
 Also survived to this day Circle Line X, Circle Line XII, which are boats from WW2.

-Below : Here seen cruising off Battery Park, Circle Line V had the typical Circle Line eye-catching colour scheme.
+Below : Here seen cruising off Battery Park, Circle Line V had the typical Circle Line eye-catching color scheme.

-Below : Here is a view of the Hudson river at the foot of the West 42nd Street, between Pier 81 and Pier 83 where the Circle Line V is moored on the right.
+Below : Here is an Ektachrome slide view of the Hudson river at the foot of the West 42nd Street, between Pier 81 and Pier 83 where the Circle Line V is moored on the right.
 The steamship on the left is the Day Line's Alexander Hamilton.
 Courtesy of Theodore W. Scull.